Skip to main content

 IMPORTANT NOTICE

-Like many planning authorities, Cotswold District Council recently experienced a significant increase in demand for planning approval at the same time as we were experiencing a national shortage of experienced planning officers.
+Like many planning authorities, Cotswold District Council has experienced a significant increase in demand for planning approval at the same time as we were experiencing a national shortage of experienced planning officers.
 This, regrettably, led to applications taking longer to determine than we would have liked.

 We have been doing everything we can to improve the situation.
 We are now fully staffed and our waiting times are reducing.
 As you will appreciate, it is important to all residents of the district that we make the right decisions in relation to planning applications and we thank you for your patience.